helm1zf/MySQL-Bank-System-Design/README.md

 * **Separation of Concerns**: I kept internal accounts and external banking data (unbekannte_bank) separate.
 This ensure that the bank can track outgoing transfers to other institutions without mixing external data into our own internal account logic.

 ## </> Breaking Down the Code
-The script *fadhali_bank_schema.sql* does all the heavy thing lifting— from setting up the structure to filling it withmassive amount of test data.
+The script *fadhali_bank_schema.sql* does all the heavy thing lifting— from setting up the structure to filling it with massive amount of test data.

 ### Structure and Constraint
 I didnt just use standard settings.
 I added specific rules to keep the data clean:
 * **Professional IDs**: I used *AUTO_INCREMENT* but set them to start at realistic numbers.
-For example, Customer start at 1001, Branches at 9002001 and Employees at 1000001
+For example, Customer start at 1001, Branches at 9002001 and Employees at 10000001
 * **Safety Checks**: The **bankkonto** Table has built-in checks to make sure you only enter valid account types like "Saving" or "Giro" and valid statuses like "Active" or "Suspended".
 * **Cleanup**: I used *ON DELETE CASCADE* in tables like **aufnehmen** and **arbeiten_in**, so if a record is deleted, the database cleans itself up automatically.

 ### The Transaction Ledger (*überweisen*)
 This is my favorite part of the code.
 It's full log of every transaction.
 I filled it with real-world scenarios.
 * **Regular stuff**: You'll see transfers for rent (Wohnmiete) and salaries (Gehalt)
-* **The *Doner* Test**: I added small transaction for a "Döner Box" and set the status to abgelehnt (rejected) just to show how the system handles a failed payment.
+* **The *Doner* Test**: I added small transaction for a "Doner Box" and set the status to abgelehnt (rejected) just to show how the system handles a failed payment.

 ### The Dataset
 To make sure the queries actually return interesting results, I manually added: